IBM/deploy-app-using-tekton-on-kubernetes/README.md

 In the configuration file `tekton-pipeline/pipeline/service-account.yaml`:

-* serviceaccount resource uses the secret generated above `ibm-cr-secret`.
+* ServiceAccount resource uses the secret generated above `ibm-cr-secret`.
 * As per the definition of Secret resource, the newly built secret is populated with an API token for the service account.
 * The next step is to define roles.
 A Role can only be used to grant access to resources within a single namespace.
-Need to include appropriate resources and apiGroups in rules otherwise it fails with access issues.
+Include appropriate resources and apiGroups in rules without which it fails with access issues.
 * A role binding grants the permissions defined in a role to a user or set of users.
 It holds a list of subjects (users, groups, or service accounts), and a reference to the role being granted.

 Apply this configuration as: